Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Text in web pages automatically benefits from support for kerning and ligatures in Safari.

-Saving your favourite sites is even easier in Safari.
+Saving your favorite sites is even easier in Safari.
 Just click the + button to the left of the Smart Search Field to add your current web page to Reading List, or click and hold to choose bookmarks.

 When you see an address on a web page, highlight it and Control-click to see a map inline.
 Click the map to open the Maps app.